oscerd/machines-walkthrough/try-hack-me/HackPark.md

 In the other meterpreter upload the Reverse Shell binary Message.exe in C:\Program Files (x86)\SystemScheduler

-After a while you'll get another meterpreter shell in the second msfconsole with root permissions.
+After a while, you'll get another meterpreter shell in the second msfconsole with root permissions.

 Just find the flag for the user Jeff and Administrator.
 They are both on Desktop.